sorfinaly/InputValidation/README.md

 # Student Details Form

 This project implements a student details form using HTML, CSS, JavaScript, and PHP.
-It allows users to input their personal details, validates the input data both client-side and server-side, and displays the submitted information in a tabular format.
+It allows users to input their personal details, validates the input data both client-side and server-side, and displays the submitted information by the students.

 ## File Descriptions